DO IT YOURSELF

 - Friends and Family – This is the most widely used BUT I would have to say, this is also the place where you will get the worst advice unless you’re fortunate enough to have a friend or family who is qualified to give advice in this area

 - Google – Mr Google knows all BUT do you know the questions you have to ask.
 The answer is always only ever as good as the question.
+AND you have to be aware that Google does not always show you all the answers either.
+The algorithms work in mysterious ways to do not necessarily benefit the user.

 - Government – They can be helpful.
 Most governments have set up small business advisory units that will provide free advice.
 A word of caution – be aware that most government agencies are staffed by those who have never been in business.